Corsica Climate & Weather

 Corsica Climate and Weather

-Corsica features a Mediterranean climate which is characterised by hot, dry summers and mild, wet winters with the north of the island being hotter than the south, and the east wetter than the west.
+Corsica features a Mediterranean climate which is characterised by hot, dry summers and mild, wet winters.
+The north of the island is hotter than the south, and the east wetter than the west.
 The weather is influenced by the winds and the temperature is moderated by the mountains.
 Average summer daytime temperatures reach around 77°F (25°C) and can climb to as high as 95°F (35°C) in July and August.
 The inland, mountainous areas are much colder in the winter than the coast and although frost is rare on the coast it is fairly common inland, as is snow.
 For this reason, some of the hiking trails are only open in the summer months.
-In spring and autumn there can be strong winds and between November and May the sea is generally considered too cold for swimming.
+In spring and autumn there can be strong winds.
+Between November and May the sea is generally considered too cold for swimming.

 The best time to visit Corsica is in the warmer months between June and September as it would be a pity to miss out on the beautiful beaches and some of the famous hiking trails.
 However, as with most of France, Corsica can get crowded in August, which is the hottest month and the time when the French have their national holiday.

 We are looking for contributors for our Corsica travel guide.
 If you are a local, a regular traveller to Corsica or a travel professional with time to contribute and answer occasional forum questions, please contact us.